Back to Blog

 Actionable Steps: Your Transition Checklist to Funded Trading

-• How many times per hour do you look at positions?
+• How many times an hour do you glance at open positions?

-• How do you feel after losses (energized to recover or defeated)?
+• How do you feel after a loss: energized to recover it, or defeated?

 • Market condition assessment

-If any element scores below threshold, no trade.
+If any item falls below your threshold, there's no trade, full stop.

 Systematic audit of trading behaviors during transition to funded account.